 The bottle has a recipe for a Saskatoon Frozen Daiquiri, which goes:

 1 1/2 ounce Saskatoon Berry Delight (perhaps another name this liquor used to go by?)

 1/2 ounce lime juice

-Or, you can try the recipe my husband came up with, which was a huge hit with the both of us!
+Or, you can try the recipe my husband came up with.
+We both loved it!
 We didn’t come up with a name for it, so I’ll just call it Mark’s Saskatoon Surprise Cocktail!
 If you can’t find saskatoon liquor anywhere, you can certainly substitute blueberry liquor, or, try it with cassis but use a lighter hand, since cassis can be quite sweet:

 1 ounce saskatoon (or blueberry) liquor

 1/2 cup crushed ice

 Luckily we still have a lot of this liquor left, although now that we’ve discovered this gin-based cocktail it will start to disappear fast!